tyleregan01/Sudoku/README.md

 # Known Bugs
-1. If cell x creates bad cells and a cell other than x is changed from bad to good, color update can be wrong (Caused by how the check is done).
+1. ~~If cell x creates bad cells and a cell other than x is changed from bad to good, color update can be wrong (Caused by how the check is done).~~
 2. A unique expert board is likely to cause a stack overflow error.
 Not sure if successful creation is possible based on current implementation.
+3. ~~If a non-number or 0 is added to a cell, an error message will be displayed to console.~~